AllianceSCC/AllianceSCC.github.io/for_scientists.md

 * Outreach	--- Many grants now require sections detailing how you plan to engage the broader community with your research.
 Use our consulting services to come up with a plan that works for you.

-* Inclusive Research Design & Analysis --- Let us help ensure that your research can draw robust conclusionts about the broadest population(s) possible.
+* Inclusive Research Design & Analysis --- Let us help ensure that your research can draw robust conclusions about the broadest population(s) possible.

 ## [Schedule your FREE 15 min Consultation](https://calendly.com/alliance_scc/free-consult)